 You’ve probably gotten letters from your child’s school.
-The one that makes you cringe and search for the melaleuca shampoo.
+The one that makes you cringe.
 Head lice have been found at school, and your child might have it too.
 Maybe you’ve seen the tiny yellow nits, or eggs, and the longer rice-like adult lice on your child’s scalp.
 That’s one thing to worry about.
 You might be washing everything in your home and checking your other children and yourself to ensure the lice hasn’t been passed on from one person to another within your home.
 Imagine as you are cleaning your child’s clothing and bedding, and combing through their hair trying to find every last little bugger, your dog saunters into the room.
 Uh-Oh.
 Do you have to search and comb through Fido’s fur too?

 Can Dogs Get Head Lice From Humans?